-User Ingress Port Frame Type Action Rate Limiter Port Redirect Mirror CPU CPU Once Counter Conflict No entri ies
+User Ingress Port Frame Type Action Rate Limiter Port Redirect Mirror CPU CPU Once Counter Conflict No entr ies

 Label Description User Indicates the ACL user.
-Ingress Port Indicates the ingress port to which the ACE will apply.All: the ACE will match all ports.Port n: the ACE applies to this port number, where n is the number of the switch port Frame Type Indicates the frame type of the ACE.
+Ingress Port Indicates the ingress port to which the ACE will apply.
+All : the ACE will match all ports.
+Port n : the ACE applies to this port number, where n is the number of the switch port.
+Frame Type Indicates the frame type of the ACE.
 Any : The ACE will match any frame type.
 EType : The ACE will match Ethernet Type frames.
 Note that an Ethernet Type based ACE will not get matched by IP and ARP frames.
 ARP : The ACE will match ARP/RARP frames.
 IPv4 : The ACE will match all IPv4 frames.
 IPv4/ICMP : The ACE will match IPv4 frames with ICMP protocol.
 IPv4/UDP : The ACE will match IPv4 frames with UDP protocol.
 IPv4/TCP : The ACE will match IPv4 frames with TCP protocol.
-IPv4/TCP : The ACE will match IPv4 frames, which are not ICMP/UDP/TCP.
-IPv4/Other : The ACE will match all IPv6 standard frames.
+IPv4/TCP : The ACE will match IPv4 frames with TCP protocol.
+IPv4/Other : The ACE will match IPv4 frames, which are not ICMP/UDP/TCP.
+IPv6 : The ACE will match all IPv6 standard frames.
 Action Indicates the forwarding action of the ACE.
 Permit : Frames matching the ACE may be forwarded and learned.
 Deny : Frames matching the ACE are dropped.
 Rate Limiter Indicates the rate limiter number of the ACE.
 The allowed range is 1 to 16.
-When Port Redirect Frames that match the ACE are copied to the port number specified here.
+When Disabled is displayed, the rate limiter operation is disabled.
+Port Redirect Frames that match the ACE are copied to the port number specified here.
 The allowed range is the same as the switch port number range.
 Disabled indicates that the port copy operation is disabled.
 Mirror Specify the mirror operation of this port.
 The allowed values are: Enabled : Frames received on the port are mirrored.
 Disabled : Frames received on the port are not mirrored.
 The default value is Disabled .
 CPU Forwards packet that matches the specific ACE to CPU.
 CPU Once Forwards first packet that matches the specific ACE to CPU.
 Counter The counter indicates the number of times the ACE was hit by a frame.
 Conflict Indicates the hardware status of the specific ACE.
 The specific ACE is not applied to the hardware due to hardware limitations.